metrics-lab/CorticalAsymmetry/README.md

 Calculating asymmetry indices per subject, and smoothing for structural measures.

 ### 4. PALM
 Can download PALM from [here](https://github.com/andersonwinkler/PALM).
+Need to specify to run with Octabe or MATLAB in [~/palm/palm](https://github.com/andersonwinkler/PALM/blob/master/palm).
 Requires files merged across subjects, for each modality.
 Order of merging should be same as the design matrix.
+Configuration used to run PALM for each experiment.